Table of Contents

-According to the Center for Disease Control, there are more than 2,000 species of fleas!
-These creatures survive best in warm, humid climates and must feed off of the blood of a host animal to survive.
+According to the Center for Disease Control, there are more than 2,000 species of fleas.
+These creatures survive best in warm and humid climates and must feed off a host animal's blood to survive.

 My 3 Favorite Home Remedies for Fleas on Dogs

 Flea spray is a common product used to kill fleas on dogs.
-Most commercial flea sprays are made with harmful chemicals and ingredients that could be toxic.
-I prefer to make my own homemade flea spray with just 2 ingredients.
+Most commercial flea sprays are made with harmful chemicals and ingredients that could be toxic, but you can make your own homemade flea spray that's safer yet still effective.

 The drawback to this remedy is that it is a bit stinky.
 The apple cider vinegar has a strong smell, but that's also what helps to repel fleas.

 2. Essential Oils Flea Spray for Dogs

 If you're looking for home remedies for fleas on dogs that smell better than the one above, try making a homemade flea spray with essential oils on top of the water.
 I personally like using the mixture of these two essential oils: